vica781/Discover-Amber_2/README.md

     - The Logo **Discover Amber** in connection with Landing Page **animated panels**, occupying the central part of the screen, together are eye-catching call to action to go ahead and explore.

 -   **Gifts Page Image Gallery**

+    - Images in the gallery are accompanied by information at the back of the image to provide user with a descriptive information about the materials were used to produce it, size and colour chim.
     ![Gallery](./assets/image/readme_page/gifts_page_gallery.webp)
     <img scr="./assets/image/readme_page/gifts_page_gallery" width="60%">

 -   **Back-to-top button** on Gifts Page

+    - **Gifts Gallery** page equiped with back-to-top button to assist user and give opportunity to return to the top of the page in one click.

     ![Gallery](./assets/image/readme_page/gifts_page_gallery_1.webp)